Abstract theology is overrated, for God can be found in even the most ordinary of things.

-Jesus did it all the time.
-He mentioned a lily, sparrow, sheep, coin, fish, harvest, banquet, lamp, stone, seed, and vineyard to teach about the kingdom of God.
-In the Old Testament, too, God repeatedly describes himself and his saving work in relation to physical things such as a rock, horn, eagle, shelter, cedar, lion, shield, wave, ox, and so on.
-"Ask the beasts, and they will teach you; the birds of the heavens, and they will tell you; or the bushes of the earth, and they will teach you" (Job 12:7-8).
+Jesus used things like a lily, sparrow, and sheep to teach about the kingdom of God.
+And in the Old Testament, God repeatedly describes himself and his saving work in relation to physical things such as a rock, horn, or eagle.

 About the Author

 Andrew Wilson is teaching pastor at King’s Church London and has theology degrees from Cambridge (MA), London School of Theology (MTh), and King’s College London (PhD).
 He is a columnist for Christianity Today and has written several books, including Echoes of Exodus and Spirit and Sacrament.